-- This amount includes tax payments and related reimbursements totaling \$720,360 related to the FICA tax payment made by the company for Mr. Taurel on benefits he accrued under the company's nonqualified pension plan.
-All participants in the nonqualified pension plan are eligible for this one-time reimbursement upon retirement.
-Payments are made directly to the IRS, not to the employee. - 4 For Mr. Rice, this amount includes \$13,051 in tax reimbursements in 2007 for the payment described in footnote 5 below. - Reimbursement for an over-withholding of taxes by the company in a prior year when Mr. Rice was on an overseas assignment.
+- This amount includes tax reimbursements of \$720,525 related to the FICA tax payment made by the company for Mr. Taurel on benefits he accrued under the company's non-qualified pension plan.
+All participants in the non-qualified pension plan are eligible for this one-time reimbursement upon retirement. - 4 For Mr. Rice, this amount includes \$13,051 in tax reimbursements in 2007 for the payment described in footnote 5 below. - Reimbursement for an over-withholding of taxes by the company in a prior year when Mr. Rice was on an overseas assignment.

 We have no employment agreements with our named executive officers.
-See, however, the description of additional years of service that may be credited to certain named executive officers (page 39).
+See, however, the description of additional years of service that may be credited to certain named executive officers (page 47).